Kaaryasthan

 Kaaryasthan is a 2010 Malayalam-language action comedy film written by the duo Udaykrishna–Sibi K. Thomas and directed by debutant Thomson K. Thomas.
-It stars Dileep, Akhila Sasidharan,Siddique, Madhu, Suraj Venjaramoodu and Salim Kumar.
+It stars Dileep, Akhila Sasidharan, Siddique, Madhu, Suraj Venjaramoodu and Salim Kumar.
 It was Dileep's 100th feature film.
 Akhila, a noted television anchor and dancer, debuted as an actress through this film.
 The film was released on November 5 coinciding with Diwali.The film received highly positive reviews from critics became a blockbuster at box office and it was also one of the highest grossing Malayalam films of 2010.

 The film is inspired from 2000 Telugu film Kalisundam Raa with minor changes in the plot.
 In the film, Krishnanunni tries to settle the dispute between two feuding families.
 In the process of doing so, he ends up falling in love with Sreebala, who belongs to one of the families.

 Plot

 The story is set in a picturesque village called "Krishnapuram".
 The two tharavadus (parentages) named Kizhakkedathu and Puthezhath are situated in the same compound, and their members share a very great bond with each other.
 The film begins with the celebration of Onam festival by the inmates of both the houses.
-Kizhakkedathu's karanavar Krishna Warrier's eldest son Rajan is in love with one of the girls Ambika, but his marriage is fixed with Saraswathy, daughter of Sankaran Nair, the karanavar of Puthedathu.
-Rajan and the Ambika elopes, and Saraswathy is later found dead in a quarry, apparently a suicide.
+Kizhakkedathu's karanavar Krishna Warrier's eldest son Rajan is in love with the karyasthan's daughter Ambika, but his marriage is fixed with Saraswathy, daughter of Sankaran Nair, the karanavar of Puthedathu.
+Rajan and Ambika elope, and Saraswathy is later found dead in a quarry, apparently a suicide.
 Puthezhathu family believes that Kizhakkedathu family has cheated them, and thus they beat up Rajan, but Krishna Warrier comes to rescue him and also pulls him up on to the train, saying that he should never return.
-This led to enmity between both the families.
+This leads to enmity between both the families.
 As years pass, Krishnanunni alias Unni, the protagonist of the story, is born to Rajan.

 Rajan, along with Ambika, Krishnanunni and his sister Radhika now live in Tenkasi in Tamil Nadu.
-He is now indulged in agriculture.
+He now indulges in agriculture.
 He is assisted by Krishnanunni.
 During a clash in the market, the local thief Kalidas is beaten up by Krishnanunni and his friend Vadivelu alias Pottan and is sacked and taken back in a bullock cart.
 Unfortunately, Kalidas escapes from the sack by jumping into a canal.
 When Unni and Vadivelu come to know about this, they tell their gang to beat him.
-Unfortunately, the sack was changed, and it was Ayyappan Nair, the former Karyasthan (manager) of Kizhakkedathu family, who was under it.
+Unfortunately, the sack is changed, and it is Ayyappan Nair, the former Karyasthan (manager) of Kizhakkedathu family, who is under it.
 Ayyappan tells Rajan about the impact caused by his elope and Saraswathy's death on the two families.
 Both are now sworn enemies, and they have built up walls around their homes.
 There also happened a lawsuit between them, on a matter of their common field, in which Kizhakkedathu family failed.
-It was the members of Puthedathu family who beat Ayyappan because he supported Kizhakkedathu and sacked him to Tenkasi.
+It is the members of Puthedathu family who beat Ayyappan because he supported Kizhakkedathu and sent him in a sack him to Tenkasi.
 Unni then tells Rajan that he would go to pacify the two quarrelling families.